Aneurin Bevan: Legacy

 The Aneurin Bevan Memorial Stones were erected at the beginning of the Sirhowy Valley Walk with three smaller stones (representing three towns of his constituency Ebbw Vale, Rhymney and Tredegar) surrounding a larger stone representing Bevan.
 In 2002, Bevan was voted as the 45th greatest Briton of all time by the BBC public opinion poll, 100 Greatest Britons.
 The following year, Bevan was voted number one in the 100 Welsh Heroes poll, a response to find the public's favourite Welsh people of all time.
 Numerous institutions bear Bevan's name, including the Aneurin Bevan University Health Board, and Ysbyty Aneurin Bevan, a hospital located within his old Ebbw Vale constituency.
 In July 2023 to celebrate the 75th anniversary of the National Health Service, Great Western Railway named a train after Bevan in a ceremony at Newport station.
 The train was unveiled by Aneria Thomas, the first baby born under the NHS.

 In 2015, Welsh actor Michael Sheen gave a speech in which he described Bevan as a mythical creature, stating, "He had cast-iron integrity and a raging passion".
 In 2017, Sheen gave his Aneurin Bevan Lecture at the Hay Festival about the culture and society and the humane vision and tradition that Bevan inspires.
 Sheen portrayed Bevan in Tim Price's play Nye at the National Theatre in London from March until May 2024 and at Wales Millennium Centre in Cardiff from May until June 2024.
 The play was revived with Sheen reprising the role at the National Theatre and Wales Millennium Centre in July and August 2025.

 In 2024, a new health centre opened in Tredegar, Bevan's hometown.
 Named "The Bevan Health and Wellbeing Centre", it provides primary care and some secondary care to those in the catchment area of the Aneurin Bevan University Health Board.

+In the 2026 Senedd election, the legacy of Bevan was reported on when Welsh Labour was defeated in Blaenau Gwent Caerffili Rhymni.
+His cousin's daughter Donna Cushing was elected in the election for Sir Fynwy Torfaen for Plaid Cymru.